 Chore services help maintain a clean, sanitary, and safe living environment for persons with disabilities who are unable to complete chore activities on their own.
 This includes heavy household chores such as washing floors, windows, and walls; snow removal, lawn care; tacking down loose rugs and tiles; and moving heavy items of furniture in order to provide a safe living environment.

 Day Services include daytime supervision and support to develop and maintain self-help skills, community living skills, social skills, and communication skills.
-These services are intended for those who need more supervision and support developing work and community living skills than a person who is enrolled in Supported Employment Services.
+These services are intended for those who need more supervision and support developing work and community living skills.

 Environmental Adaptation services allow families to make physical alterations and adaptations to their home as needed to ensure the health and welfare of the individual, or enable the individual to function with greater independence in the home.